by George Sidney Hurd

 The combination of Greek genders in verse eight indicate that “that not of yourselves” speaks of both salvation and the faith that appropriates it.
 If the “faith” were a work, we could boast.
 Some even boast of their faith.
 But once we understand that we believed by grace, then all boasting is excluded.

 God’s election is not capricious nor random – it is according to grace.
 (Eph 1:4-6; Rom 11:5) Grace is God’s love acting in favor towards the weak and poor in spirit who come to an end of themselves.
 He resists the proud and self-sufficient and gives grace to the humble.
-(James 4:6) The last or least are those who are chosen to be the elect firstfruits unto God.
+(James 4:6) The last and least are those who are chosen to be the elect firstfruits unto God.
 That is why Jesus said that He didn’t come to call the righteous but sinners.
 (Mark 2:17) The truth is that there are none righteous and all stand guilty before God.
 Salvation doesn’t come by self-righteous works.
 Neither does it come by redefining sin to be nothing more than failing to recognize one’s innate divinity.

-It is the poor in spirit, who recognize their sinful condition and call out to Him, who are saved before the Pharisees and other self-righteous sinners who don’t feel their need for salvation by grace.
+It is the poor in spirit, who recognize their sinful condition and call out to Him, who are saved before the Pharisees and other self-righteous sinners who don’t feel their need for salvation by grace alone.
 (Matt 21:31) It is the obstinately self-sufficient who do not yet feel the weight of their own spiritual depravity who will be the last to enter the kingdom of God.
 They will remain in outer darkness until they also come to an end of themselves.
 Then the day of their visitation will finally come when Jesus also will draw them unto Himself.
 Because God’s election is unmerited – according to grace, not many intellectuals, strong and self-sufficient or those of nobility are among the elect firstfruits.
 Paul explains:

 “For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 27 But God has chosen (eklegomai, “to choose, to elect”) the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; 28 and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, 29 that no flesh should glory in His presence.
 30 But of Him you are in Christ Jesus, who became for us wisdom from God — and righteousness and sanctification and redemption — 31 that, as it is written, "He who glories, let him glory in the Lord.”
 (1Cor 1:26-31)